tintinnabulate/aecontext-handlers/README.md

 # aecontext-handlers

-aecontext-handlers are a bunch of AppEngine context handlers that wrap the standard `net/http` HandlerFunc, enabling you to fully test each HTTP Handler by passing in the correct context for live/test mode.
+aecontext-handlers are a bunch of AppEngine context handlers that wrap the standard `net/http` HandlerFunc, enabling you to easily switch out how the AppEngine Context is created, depending on what environment (production / test) the code is running in.

 ## Example usage

-This is an appengine main application, hence there is no `func main() {}`.
+Note that this is an AppEngine main application, hence there is no `func main() {}`.

-See `func init() {...}` for the definition of the http routes.

 ### `main.go`